Internationally touring folk-rock harmony AAA/Americana trio in the spirit of the '60s and beyond.

-Currently in production is the next release, Old Friends, featuring GT-flavored interpretations of classic '60s and '70s songs by artists who influenced the trio.
-Look for it in September 2020.
+Gathering Time's current release, Old Friends, features GT-flavored interpretations of classic '60s and '70s songs by artists who influenced the trio.

 "When they harmonize, some sort of fundamental, cosmic concordance occurs that makes you very happy that you have ears."

 Bob McKillop, mainefolkmusic.com

 "Gathering Time is right up there with the ones we all know -- they are the next generation of great trios with meaningful music performed in awesome harmony."

 Bill Hahn, WFDU 89.1FM "Traditions"